oracle/python-cx_Oracle/doc/src/subscription.rst

    This read-only attribute returns a list of message table objects that give information about the tables changed for this notification.
-This attribute will be None if the cqqos parameter included the flag cx_Oracle.SUBSCR_CQ_QOS_QUERY when the subscription was created.
+This attribute will be None if the qos parameter included the flag :data:`~cx_Oracle.SUBSCR_QOS_QUERY` when the subscription was created.

 .. attribute:: Message.type

    This read-only attribute returns the type of message that has been sent.
-   See the constants section on database change notification for additional information.
+   See the constants section on event types for additional information.

 Message Table Objects